Psychotherapy and counselling

 Training and client issues

-My training includes a three and a half year counselling traning (equivalent to undergraduate degree level) plus a four and half year MA in psychotherapy.
+My clinical training includes a foundation year, a three and a half year counselling traning (equivalent to undergraduate degree level) plus a four and half year MA in psychotherapy (nine years in total).
 I am a registered and accredited UKCP psychotherapist who works with a variety of clients across a wide array of issues and concerns, including:

 • Addiction and substance abuse